ACruzadoP/29_react_state_practice/README.md

 This is 30th screencast, called "30.
-React State Practice" https://scrimba.com/course/glearnreact
+React State Practice"<br />

-// Challenge:
+https://scrimba.com/course/glearnreact

-// Given an incomplete class-based component without a constructor,
+// Challenge:<br />
-// add a constructor and initialize state to fix the broken component.
+// Given an incomplete class-based component without a constructor, add a constructor and initialize state to fix the broken component.